 |---|---|---|

-Incorporate these methods and tools to promote healing and improve scar appearance.
+Incorporate these methods and tools to promote comfort, flexibility, and improved scar appearance.

 Long-Term Care for Scars After Massage